tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 </html>
 ```

-In line 7 of the code snippet above, notice how we use the `{​{ name }​}` syntax to create a placeholder that the template engine interpolates with a value.
+In line 7 of the code snippet above, notice how we've used the `{​{ name }​}` syntax to create a placeholder.
+Later, the template engine interpolates the placeholder with a value.
 Here the variable `name` inside the curly braces is the placeholder and we passed a value to it in line 13.

 ## Example Using Flask